 The Stream Deck MK.2 has the same 15 keys as the original but looks different than its predecessor.
-Standing at 4.6 x 3.3 x 10 inches, it’s smaller, sleeker, the stand feels studier and fits inconspicuously on your desk.
+Standing at 4.6 x 3.3 x 3 inches, it’s smaller and sleeker, and the stand feels studier and fits inconspicuously on your desk.
 The original Deck weighed 6.4 ounces, which has now been whittled down to 5.1 ounces.

 The interchangeable faceplate snaps off into your hand.
 This feature makes it easier to customize your faceplate.
 Before you had to try to cover the 4.6 x 3.3 face of the 15 button layout with another customized case.
 Another option is placing a vinyl sticker atop the face of the Deck.
 Seven custom plates are now available for purchase on Elgato’s website for $10 each.

 The stand on the Stream Deck MK.2 looks totally different.
 The prior model had an adjustable stand, which seemed a little flimsy, but this is a weighted one-piece detachable that’s fixed at a 45-degree angle.
 The weight helps the MK.2 feel sturdy along with the anti-slip base.